"The discovery of truth is prevented more effectively, not by the

 at least the good enough belief system, one that needn't be seriously challenged.
-And what's more, it's one that should be promulgated at every decent chance.
+And what's more, it's usually one that should be promulgated at every decent chance.
 I wish I could have been so fortunate!
-I have had to work diligently to challenge my own belief system and throw off the superstition, irrationality, illogicalness, and unreasonableness.
-It was at first agonizing, like doing surgery on myself.
-Now, is Given that a person's belief system is a personal possession, under extreme conditions it is unwise or inappropriate to challenge or assault it unless specifically invited.
+I have had to had to work diligently to challenge each and every precept, and throw off the superstition, irrationality, illogicalness, and unreasonableness.
+It was at first agonizing, like doing surgery on myself, but now the angst seems Given that a person's belief system is a personal possession, under extreme conditions it is unwise or inappropriate to challenge or assault it unless specifically invited.
 When confronted by the unsolicited claim of belief, it is always valid to simply ask why they believe that.
 It